 3. Supply Chain Improvements:

-With better designs and the use of more efficient materials, the supply chain realizes faster production rates, less error in production, better quality products, and the repeatability of design.
+With better designs and the use of more efficient materials, the supply chain realizes faster production rates, fewer errors in production, better quality products, and the repeatability of design.
 This gives companies an advantage in being able to meet customer demand with reduced resource demands and a more cost-effective business model.

 In addition, by incorporating additive manufactured components in the production process, the overall supply chain benefits from resource and operational efficiency, better functionality and durability and the easier repair of damaged parts.